darkpetrus/MarsRover/README.md

-# Mars Rovers Squad
+# Mars Rovers TDD Test

 ## How to execute the program:
 `php index.php < stdin.txt`

-The output is the new position on Planet for each Rover on Squad.
+The output is the new position on Planet for each Rover.

 ## How to execute the program test suite:
 `make test`